google/santa/docs/development/sync-protocol.md

 ## Authentication

 The protocol expects to the client to authenticate the server via SSL/TLS.
-Additionally Sync Server's may support client certificates and use mutual TLS.
+Additionally, a sync server may support client certificates and use mutual TLS.

 ## Stages